Alzheimer's stages: How the disease progresses

-Rate of progression through Alzheimer's stages
+Rate of progression through Alzheimer's disease stages

 Pneumonia is a common cause of death because impaired swallowing allows food or beverages to enter the lungs, where an infection can begin.
-Other common causes of death include complications from urinary tract infections and falls.
+Other common causes of death include dehydration, malnutrition, falls and other infections.

 See more In-depth

 - Stages of Alzheimer's disease.
-Alzheimer's Association. http://www.alz.org/alzheimers_disease_stages_of_alzheimers.asp# .
+Alzheimer's Association. http://www.alz.org/alzheimers_disease_stages_of_alzheimers.asp.
 Accessed Nov.
-19, 2012.
+26, 2018.

-- Mild cognitive impairment.
-The Alzheimer's Association. http://www.alz.org/dementia/mild-cognitive-impairment-mci.asp.
+- Mild cognitive impairment (MCI).
+The Alzheimer's Association. https://www.alz.org/alzheimers-dementia/what-is-dementia/related_conditions/mild-cognitive-impairment.
 Accessed Nov.
-27, 2012.
+27, 2018.

-- Halter JB, et al. Hazzard's Geriatric Medicine and Gerontology.
-6th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2009. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=540.
+- Halter JB, et al., eds.
+Dementia including Alzheimer's disease.
+In: Hazzard's Geriatric Medicine and Gerontology.
+8th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2017. https://www.accessmedicine.mhmedical.com.
 Accessed Nov.
-18, 2012.
+27, 2018.